jwg20286/Linux-configure/README.md

 Latex macro package.

 =====
-+ tlmgr error: **cannot setup TLPDB in /home/jwg20286/texmf at /usr/bin/tlmgr line 5308** is is generated when tlmgr was not initialized.
++ tlmgr error: ** `cannot setup TLPDB in /home/jwg20286/texmf at /usr/bin/tlmgr line 5308` ** is generated when tlmgr was not initialized.
 In most cases, launching the following command (as a normal user) solves the problem:
 `tlmgr init-usertree`

 + Set tlmgr repository: